-The District’s snow program integrates multiple DC government agencies to achieve a single purpose: ensuring the District is safe to navigate after the end of a snowstorm and resuming normal government service and business commerce in an efficient, environmentally sustainable and safe manner.
+The District’s snow program integrates multiple DC government agencies to ensure the District is safe to navigate after the end of a snowstorm and resume normal government service and commerce in an efficient, environmentally sustainable and safe manner.

 - The Department of General Services (DGS), which clears snow/ice from around municipal buildings;